KipFeher85/Fantasy-Baseball/readMe.rst

 - Make sure to have your 'configs.yaml' file with the correct fields as shown on the GitHub project page

+Multiple Leagues

+- If you have multiple leagues simply pass in the league_id to the yfbsa.League object
+- If "league_id" is not passed, it will default to the first league_id registered.
+The program will display a list of available id's however

 Python Module Usage
 -------------------